 - WildPlay Elements Park @ 12km

 100% pavement with moderate traffic.

-Pavement on Highway 33 is a chip-seal surface, slightly rough; and has two lanes with narrow shoulder.
+Pavement on Highway 33 is a chip-seal surface—slightly rough—and has two lanes with narrow shoulder.
 Logging & shipping trucks are common.
 Traffic is light in the early morning but moderate later in the day.
-It’s relatively flat 10km-28km.
+It’s relatively flat from 10km-28km.

-At 31km, the route turns onto Big White Road for the remaining 23km until the turn around.
+At 31km, the route turns onto Big White Road for the remaining 23km until the turnaround.
 The road has two lanes and is 100% pavement, but it can be rough in some points and can have gravel or water run-off from the snow melt.
-The are 3 flat/downhill sections during this portion of the climb.
-Traffic is light, as in the summer months the resort isn’t very busy.
-July 1 is the typical opening date for the mountain biking bros to start showing up.
+There are 3 flat/downhill sections during this portion of the climb.
+Traffic is light until July 1, when the mountain biking bros start showing up.

 Depending on temperature, it’s recommended to take 2× 750ml bottles with the option for a third bottle in the back pocket.
 If you’re attempting sub-2 hours, you may want to travel lighter.

 - Kelowna to Big White @ 5km.
 49km @ 2.4%.
 The first 6km of this segment feel and look like a climb, then its mostly flat until 20km into segment.
 The remaining 30km aren’t steep, but they stay consistent, with three more flat/downhill sections before you reach the top.
 Fast segment times are sub-2 hours; very fast is about 1½ hours.